 2022 Board of Directors

 The EAA180 Board of Directors meet the first Tuesday of each month.
 All EAA180 members are welcomed to join us.
-In addition, you may email us by clicking on the Email Me! link below or calling us at any time.
+See the Calendar for details.

 Gary, EAA180 President, currently spearheads the EAA180 building project and serves as liaison to SRQ Airport.
 Gary is a CFI and is ATP rated in airplanes and helicopter rated.
 Retired from the Illinois Division of Aeronautics and a contract FAA airport inspector, he now enjoys flying his 1982 Varga Kachina and volunteering in the community.
 Our Chapter 180 Young Eagles and Teen Build projects are his favorites and he invites you to join us and discover for yourself the camaraderie, friendships, and fulfillment you can have as a member of our chapter.